tiffanyposs/understandingJS/README.md

 * **Execution Contexts** - A wrapper that helps manage the code that is running.
 It can contain things beyond what you have written in your code.
 Any script that you have is wrapped in a execution script.
 This has two phases.
   * **Creation Phase** - First the engine sets up `Memory Space` for Variables and Functions.
 All variables in JavaScript are initially set to *undefined* before their actual value is set while functions are set in the memory in entirety.
   * **Execution Phase** - This is when the code actually runs.
+* **Expression** - a unit of code that results in a value.
+* **First Class Functions** - Everything you can do with other types you can do with functions.
+Assign variables, pass them around, create them on the fly.
 * **Invocation** - Running a function
 * **Lexical Environments** - Where something sits physically in the code you write.
 This exists in programming languages that it matters where something is located in  your code.
+* **Namespace** - a container for variables and functions.
 * **Operator** - A special function that is syntactically (written) different.
 Generally take two params and return one result. i.e. `1 + 2`
 * **Operator Precedence** - Which *operator* gets called first
 * **Primitive Type** - A type of data that represents a single value (not an object)